Functions

 }

-noexcept when failure is not part of the contract.noexcept.template <typename T>
+noexcept when failure is not part of the contract.noexcept.Be conservative: a wrong noexcept can turn an exception into immediate termination.

 void push_name(std::vector<std::string>& names, T&& name) {